ross-stevenson25/morse-code-translator/README.md

 ![Pre-Amplifier Circuit](circuit.svg)

 ## Running Program
+First run IIR.py to run unit test

-The program can then be ran by running the main.py file from the terminal.
+Then program can then be ran by running the main.py file from the terminal.